Skip to content

 Works on common land

-If you are going to carry out works on or adjacent to common land (e.g. fencing or the construction or improvement of roads), please check the Planning Portal - Planning Inspectorate.
+If you are going to carry out works on or next to common land, please check the Planning Portal – Planning Inspectorate on the following link

-Can I drive across common land or village greens to access my property?
+Can I drive across common land or village greens to get to my property?

 The law on this topic is not straightforward and the answer will depend on the individual piece of land.
-Defra can provide more guidance on this
+Defra can give more guidance on this